OS X Yosemite How to Restore MAC to factory settings

 2. Goodbye Mac

-Once you’ve backed up your information and you’re sure you want to restore the system (in this process because of no second chances), you must restart your computer.
+First, ensure you have backed up all your information.
+Be certain that you want to restore the system because there are no second chances in this process.
+Then, you must restart your computer.

 Navigate options, select the Manzanita and Restart